|Nutrition Facts (per serving)|

 This much we know: In 1800, Napoleon Bonaparte's army marched across the Alps into what is now northwestern Italy, in pursuit of the Austrian army.
 What followed was the Battle of Marengo, and Napoleon won a decisive victory.

-As legend has it (not that I believe a word of it, but it's a good story), Napoleon's chef is said to have accompanied his boss on this campaign, supposedly riding a mule.
-I don't know if mules were considered first-class transportation back then.
+As legend has it (not that we believe a word of it, but it's a good story), Napoleon's chef is said to have accompanied his boss on this campaign, supposedly riding a mule.
+We don't know if mules were considered first-class transportation back then.
 Maybe everyone else was on foot.
 Nevertheless, it does not exactly reek of dignity.

 In any event, goes the legend, after the battle, Napoleon was famished and wanted dinner.
 The chef managed to scrounge up a chicken, some tomatoes and a few other ingredients from the countryside, and Chicken Marengo was born.
 Bonaparte liked it so much that it became his lucky dish.
 Or so they say.